 The toddler to my right takes shaky steps forward.
 Her mother, a woman with a blond pixie cut poking out beneath her pussy hat, keeps the pace behind her, denim-clad arms swinging by her side, palms open, ready to catch her daughter after that inevitable misstep and stumble.
 The kid waves a cardboard sign above her head.
 I lean down to read it and see it’s just chicken scratch, a cluster of blue and pink squiggly lines like spaghetti.
 My first thought is to laugh, but before the laughter can bubble up from my belly to my throat I realize how appropriate the sign is.
 The girl has no words for what we’re doing today or why, but she’s here anyway.
 Thanks to her mother, she’s part of this long, hot march.

 Timea Sipos is a Hungarian American writer, poet, and translator.
-Her writing appears in Prairie Schooner, Passages North, and The Bisexual Poetry Anthology, among others.
-Her stories have been nominated for a Pushcart and a PEN/Robert J. Dau Prize; she was an Honorable Mention for the Miami Book Fair Emerging Writers Fellowship, and a finalist position for the Cecelia Joyce Johnson Award.
-Her translations can be found in The Washington Square Review, The Offing, Asymptote, Two Lines, and elsewhere.
-Her translation of Kinga Tóth’s bilingual, multi-media poetry collection, Írmag/Offspring, appeared in 2020 with YAMA Art and her translation of Márton Simon’s collection, Songs for 3:45 AM, is forthcoming with The Offending Adam in April 2021.
-Learn more about her work and the online translation workshops she offers at timea–sipos.com.
+Her writing appears in Prairie Schooner, Passages North, Juked, and The Anthology of Bisexual Poetry, among others.
+Her translations can be found in the Washington Square Review, The Offing, Asymptote, Two Lines, and elsewhere.
+Learn more about her work and the online translation workshops she offers at timea-sipos.com.